unasuke/reqwest_sample-ruby/README.md

 A sample binding gem of reqwest for Ruby.

+> [!CAUTION]
+> This gem is for experimental purposes only.
+Do not use it in production environments.

 ## Installation

 This gem is not released on RubyGems.org yet.
 Add Gemfile like below when you want to install this gem.